What is a Template in Power BI? Settling the debate.

 - 3 min read

-Understand what each Power BI "Template" type does, when to use it, and how it shapes user experience.
+Understand what each Power BI "Template" type does, when to use it, and how it shapes the user experience.

 A Power BI Template can mean very different things depending on who you ask.
 Are we talking about a .PBIT shell, a JSON theme, a turnkey Template App, or merely a thin report wired to a central model?